unvt/niroku/README.md

 3. Remove Martin binary from `/usr/local/bin/martin`
 4. Remove Caddy package and repository configuration
 5. Remove Node.js packages and NodeSource repository

+## Release v0.1.0 — 2025-10-19

+This release contains a small but important refactor to make the installer and uninstaller more maintainable and more robust in the field.

+Highlights

+- refactor: add a reusable download helper `try_download()` to centralize robust curl downloads and candidate URL attempts

+- refactor: add `create_systemd_service()` helper to centralize systemd unit creation, enable and start logic

+- refactor: make `uninstall.sh` symmetric with `install.sh` by adding `remove_*` helpers (e.g. `remove_martin`, `remove_caddy`, `remove_go_pmtiles`) so each install step has a clear uninstall counterpart

+- feature: lightweight post-install smoke checks to verify service status and basic HTTP responses

+Why this matters

+- Reduces duplicated code paths and makes future changes safe and easier to audit

+- Better logging and clearer failure points when used in automated test harnesses

+Compatibility notes

+- Raspberry Pi 4/400 (arm64): Full support — prebuilt binaries are used for Martin and other components

+- Raspberry Pi Zero W (armv6l): Limited support — Martin prebuilt binaries are not available and must be built from source on-device (see "Building Martin on Raspberry Pi Zero (armv6l)" in Troubleshooting).
+Docker CE is also not officially supported on armv6l.

+Testing

+- A basic cycle test (uninstall -> install) was executed on device `m333` (Raspberry Pi 400 / aarch64) as part of this release verification.
+Logs are available on the device at `/tmp/niroku_install.log` and `/tmp/niroku_uninstall.log`.

+If you depend on automatic deployments or CI, consider running the installer in a VM or test device first and reviewing `/tmp/niroku_install.log` after the run.
 6. Remove Docker Engine packages and repository
 7. Remove cloudflared package
 8. Remove tippecanoe (if installed from source)